YETI (NYSE:YETI) Issues FY 2022 Earnings Guidance

-YETI (NYSE:YETI – Get Rating) updated its FY 2022 earnings guidance on Thursday.
+YETI (NYSE:YETI – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
 The company provided EPS guidance of $2.34-$2.46 for the period.
 The company issued revenue guidance of $1.62 billion-$1.65 billion, compared to the consensus revenue estimate of $1.67 billion.

-Institutional investors have recently modified their holdings of the business.
-BlackRock Inc. grew its position in shares of YETI by 1.2% in the 1st quarter.
-BlackRock Inc. now owns 7,372,620 shares of the company’s stock valued at $442,208,000 after buying an additional 90,088 shares during the last quarter.
-Capital World Investors boosted its holdings in YETI by 23.4% in the first quarter.
-Capital World Investors now owns 7,266,836 shares of the company’s stock worth $435,865,000 after acquiring an additional 1,376,536 shares in the last quarter.
-Wellington Management Group LLP boosted its holdings in YETI by 6.7% in the first quarter.
-Wellington Management Group LLP now owns 4,613,072 shares of the company’s stock worth $276,692,000 after acquiring an additional 289,335 shares in the last quarter.
-Wasatch Advisors Inc. boosted its holdings in YETI by 12.5% in the first quarter.
-Wasatch Advisors Inc. now owns 3,908,872 shares of the company’s stock worth $234,454,000 after acquiring an additional 434,669 shares in the last quarter.
-Finally, Capital Research Global Investors raised its stake in shares of YETI by 5.0% in the first quarter.
-Capital Research Global Investors now owns 3,793,851 shares of the company’s stock worth $227,555,000 after purchasing an additional 181,063 shares during the last quarter.
-Institutional investors and hedge funds own 96.33% of the company’s stock.
+Several hedge funds and other institutional investors have recently added to or reduced their stakes in YETI.
+Commonwealth of Pennsylvania Public School Empls Retrmt SYS grew its position in YETI by 10.5% in the first quarter.
+Commonwealth of Pennsylvania Public School Empls Retrmt SYS now owns 32,120 shares of the company’s stock worth $1,927,000 after buying an additional 3,063 shares during the last quarter.
+Virtu Financial LLC acquired a new position in YETI in the first quarter worth approximately $1,487,000.
+Eaton Vance Management grew its position in YETI by 5,223.8% in the first quarter.
+Eaton Vance Management now owns 18,101 shares of the company’s stock worth $1,085,000 after buying an additional 17,761 shares during the last quarter.
+Advisory Services Network LLC grew its position in YETI by 7.1% in the first quarter.
+Advisory Services Network LLC now owns 11,833 shares of the company’s stock worth $710,000 after buying an additional 787 shares during the last quarter.
+Finally, Mariner LLC acquired a new position in YETI in the first quarter worth approximately $646,000.
+Institutional investors own 96.33% of the company’s stock.

 YETI Holdings, Inc designs, markets, retails, and distributes products for the outdoor and recreation market under the YETI brand.
 The company offers hard and soft coolers, as well as cargo, bags, outdoor living, and associated accessories.
 It also provides drinkware products, such as colsters, lowballs, wine tumblers, stackable pints, mugs, tumblers, bottles, and jugs, as well as accessories comprising bottle straw caps, tumbler handles, jug mounts, and bottle slings under the Rambler brand.